Accelerating Black Holes and Spinning Spindles: Introduction

-The family of black holes that we consider includes the well-known Kerr-Newman-AdS spacetime \cite{Carter:1968ks} in the non-accelerating case, whose BPS and extremal limits have been extensively discussed both from the gravitational, as well as from the dual field theory points of view, see e.g. \cite{Kostelecky:1995ei,AlonsoAlberca:2000cs,Choi:2018fdc,Cassani:2019mms} and \cite{Bobev:2019zmz,Nian:2019pxj}, respectively.
-Interestingly, the entropy of the BPS and extremal Kerr-Newman-AdS black hole can be immediately recovered from (\ref{blackholent}) by setting $n_+=n_-=1$.
-In addition, the expression \eqref{angmomsurprise} is also valid for the Kerr-Newman-AdS black holes, a point that seems to have been overlooked in the literature.
-The results of this paper lead to the challenge of recovering the entropy of the rotating and accelerating black hole, by implementing $I$-extremization for the $d=3$ SCFTs compactified on $\mathbb{WCP}^1_{[n_-,n_+]}$, with electric and magnetic flux through $\mathbb{WCP}^1_{[n_-,n_+]}$ and with additional rotation.
+The results of this paper lead to the challenge of recovering the entropy of the rotating and accelerating black hole, by evaluating a suitable index.
+This index will be an appropriately defined localized partition function of the dual $d=3$ SCFT compactified on $S^1\times \mathbb{WCP}^1_{[n_-,n_+]}$, with electric flux and magnetic flux through $\mathbb{WCP}^1_{[n_-,n_+]}$, and with additional rotation.
 There are a number of subtleties related to this computation, which will need to be further developed in future work.
 Here we will make a number of particularly interesting observations concerning the BPS extremal black holes with acceleration but without rotation or electric charge i.e. $J=Q_e=0$.
 One feature is that these solutions have an acceleration horizon that intersects the conformal boundary, effectively dividing the spindle in half.
 Moreover, we find that the Killing spinor on this conformal boundary is given by a topological twist, so that the spinor is constant, but it is a \emph{different} constant spinor on each half of the space!
-We also explain how these unusual features are ``regulated'' by keeping, for example, supersymmetry but relaxing the extremality condition.
+We also explain how these unusual features are ``regulated'' by keeping, for example, supersymmetry but relaxing the extremality condition (although this class with $J=0$ then has a naked singularity in the bulk).